 - In the main, bisphosphonates are not metabolised and are excreted unchanged in urine.

-- Oral bisphosphonates are licensed for the primary and secondary prevention of osteoporotic fractures in patients with CrCl as low as 30-35mL/min (see individual SPCs for specific information).
+- Oral bisphosphonates are licensed for the primary and secondary prevention of osteoporotic fractures in patients with creatinine clearance as low as 30-35mL/min.

-- Whilst there are data confirming safety and efficacy in patients with impaired renal function, scarce data exists to support the use of bisphosphonates in patients with CKD stages 4 and 5, thus more studies are needed.
+- Whilst there are data confirming safety and efficacy in patients with impaired renal function, scarce data exists to support the use of bisphosphonates in patients with chronic kidney disease (CKD) stages 4 and 5, thus more studies are needed.

 - Nephrotoxicity is a potential adverse effect of bisphosphonates; however previous studies of patients with CKD have not shown greater deterioration in kidney function in patients using bisphosphonates compared with control groups.